 Health Comes First: What the Best Portable Humidifier Can Do for Your Family

-Research shows that indoor humidity levels in winter can drop to as low as 10% in some areas of the US.
+Research shows that indoor humidity levels in the dry winter air can drop to as low as 10% in some areas of the US.
 Winter is notorious for its skin-drying, lipping-chapping effect.
 What’s more, the naturally low humidity levels are only made worse by central heating.

-As a result, over 81 million Americans suffer from dry, itchy, or scaly skin in the colder months.
+As a result, over 81 million Americans suffer from dry, itchy, or scaly skin in the winter months.

 However, dehydrated skin is not the worst of it.
 Numerous studies have linked excessively dry air and low humidity levels with increased germ transmission.

 This alone is one reason you might want to invest in the best portable humidifier you can find.
 By increasing the humidity levels within your home, you can effectively reduce the chance of germ spread.

 This is not the only benefit of having a humidifier, though.
 From helping babies to sleep soundly (yes, it is possible!) to reducing sinus headaches and protecting your furniture—the long list of humidifier benefits makes these machines an essential for just about any home.

 Before we jump into what do humidifiers help with, if you are wondering 'how do humidifiers work'—let's take a quick look.

 Humidifiers are devices designed to put moisture into the air.
 Some do this via steam, others via spray or mist.
 Some humidifiers are built into central heating and air conditioning systems.
 These are called central humidifiers.

 Most other humidifiers are portable and can be set up in any room of the house, and moved to different places.